Reviewed by: Lazarev.agency AI Product & Strategy Team

 Think of it as parallel transformation: while your team evolves internally, an experienced partner keeps the momentum going.

-Pillar 4: Design with AI in Mind
+Pillar 4: Design with AI in mind

 Oleksandr spent over a decade designing digital products for startups, scale-ups, and enterprise teams.
 Here’s what he learned: if users don’t understand what the AI is doing or why, it doesn’t matter how smart your model is.
 They’ll abandon it.